1988 United States presidential election: Results

 In the November 8 election, Bush won a majority of the popular vote and the Electoral College.
 Neither his popular vote percentage (53.4%), his total electoral votes (426), nor his number of states won (40) have been surpassed in any subsequent presidential election.
-Bush was the last candidate to receive an absolute majority of the popular vote until his son George W. Bush did in 2004.
+Conversely, it began an ongoing streak of presidential elections that were decided by a single-digit popular vote margin.

+This is the most recent election whereby both major party candidates shared the same birth state, which in this case, was Massachusetts.
 Like Reagan in 1980 and 1984, Bush performed very strongly among suburban voters, in areas such as the collar counties of Chicago (winning over 60% in DuPage and Lake counties), Philadelphia (sweeping the Main Line counties), Baltimore, Los Angeles (winning over 60% in the Republican bastions of Orange and San Diego counties) and New York.
-As of 2020, Bush is the last Republican to win the heavily suburban states of California, Connecticut, Delaware, Illinois, Maryland, and New Jersey.
-He is also the last Republican candidate to win rural Vermont, which was historically Republican but by this time shifting away from the party, as well as the last Republican candidate to win Maine in its entirety, though Donald Trump won one electoral vote from the state in both 2016 and 2020.
+As of 2024, Bush is the last Republican to win the heavily suburban states of California, Connecticut, Delaware, Illinois, Maryland, and New Jersey.
+He is also the last Republican candidate to win rural Vermont, which was historically Republican but by this time shifting away from the party, as well as the last Republican candidate to win Maine in its entirety, although Donald Trump won one electoral vote from the state in 2016, 2020, and 2024.
 Bush lost New York state by just over 4%.
-Bush is the first Republican to win the presidency without Iowa and Wisconsin.
+Bush is the first Republican to win the presidency without Iowa.
 In contrast to the suburbs, a solidly Republican constituency, Bush received a significantly lower level of support than Reagan in rural regions.
 Farm states had fared poorly during the Reagan administration, and Dukakis was the beneficiary.